xurtis/rust-del/README.md

     .del.attribute text-value {
       @no-value;
     }
+    /// The attribute may have a signed integer value.
+    .del.attribute signed-value {
+      @no-value;
+    }
-    /// The attribute may have an integer value.
+    /// The attribute may have an unsigned integer value.
-    .del.attribute integer-value {
+    .del.attribute unsigned-value {
       @no-value;
     }
     /// The attribute may have a floating-point value.